beaver-factory/bootcamp_benchmark/README.md

 make dependency
 ```

-from either the root directory or specific function app directory.
+from either the root directory or a specific function app directory.

 ## Creating a Function